scalableinternetservices/ucsb_website/project0.md

 title: Project 0
 ---

+Note: This page has not yet been updated for Winter 2021.
+{: .alert .alert-danger }

 # Project 0: Static Web Page

 Build, deploy, and load test a static web page hosted on GitHub Pages.